Gnosder/Gaming/Herald's of Gaxton/Azis Lla.md/Journey to the Bridge D1.md

 Trivial
 4 Security drones

 The area is a large T intersection.
 One route leads through spores and dangerous clouds.
 One route leads to the Spore Lab-Island.
-The third leads towards Dormicary Belaph, it's door is sealed tight due to the lock down.
+The third leads towards Cormorant Belaph, it's door is sealed tight due to the lock down.

 The room is open, no cover, the drones decend from openings in the ceiling.